podgorskiy/DeepLearningServerSetup/README.md

     sudo usermod -aG sudo <username>

 ## Enable universe or multiverse repositories
-This should be enabled by default, unless it was disabeled during installation:
+This should be enabled by default unless it was disabled during installation:

     sudo add-apt-repository universe
     sudo add-apt-repository multiverse